PanosK92/SpartanEngine/readme.md

 # Worlds
 <img align="left" width="450" src="https://raw.githubusercontent.com/PanosK92/SpartanEngine/master/.github/images/world_selection.png"/>

 Upon launching the engine, you'll be greeted with a selection of default worlds to load.
-Each world is physics-enabled, allowing you to walk around, interact with objects using your mouse, and drive a car.
+Each world is physics-enabled, allowing you to walk around, pick objects using your mouse, and even drive a car.
 These worlds are designed to offer a diverse and enjoyable experience.
 <br clear="left"/>

 Sponza | Forest | Car